Breast reduction surgery recovery

 Yes, initial discomfort and pain should be expected after surgery.
 Your surgeon will prescribe pain medications to address it.

-Most patients can resume light activities and work within two to four weeks; more intense activities typically require up to six weeks before returning.
+Most patients can resume light activities and work within one to 2 weeks; more intense activities typically require up to six weeks before returning.

 Follow your surgeon’s instructions regarding incision care, which could include keeping it clean and applying any necessary ointments or dressings.